-Information included in the following table includes contributions, earnings, withdrawals, and balances with respect to the Pitney Bowes 401(k) Restoration Plan, a nonqualified deferred compensation plan restoring benefits that would have otherwise been made in the qualified 401(k) Plan but for IRC limitations, and the Pitney Bowes Deferred Incentive Savings Plan (DISP), a nonqualified deferred compensation plan where certain employees may defer their incentives and base salaries.
+The Pitney Bowes 401(k) Restoration Plan is a nonqualified deferred compensation plan restoring benefits that would have otherwise been made in the qualified 401(k) Plan but for IRC limitations.
+The DISP is a nonqualified deferred compensation plan where certain employees may defer their incentives and base salaries.
 The Pitney Bowes 401(k) Restoration Plan and DISP are unfunded plans established for a select group of management or highly compensated employees under ERISA.
 All payments pursuant to the plans are made from the general assets of the company and are subject to the company's creditors.
 The company reserves the right to fund a grantor trust to assist in accumulating funds to pay the company's obligations under the plans.
 Any assets of the grantor trusts are subject to the claims of the company's creditors.

-Executives who are required to own certain levels of company stock under the executive stock ownership policy may elect to defer the settlement of RSUs and PSUs upon vesting until the executives terminate employment or retire.
+Under the Pitney Bowes Executive Equity Deferral Plan, executives who are required to own certain levels of company stock under the executive stock ownership policy may elect to defer the settlement of RSUs and PSUs upon vesting until the executives terminate employment or retire.
 Executives who choose to defer in this manner receive dividend equivalents once the award vests, which are also deferred as RSUs.
 Deferred RSUs and PSUs are unfunded deferred compensation subject to the company's general creditors.

-NONQUALIFIED DEFERRED COMPENSATION FOR 2017
+NONOUALIFIED DEFERRED COMPENSATION FOR 2018